I’m an angel. An angel of death

 “Oops!
 Our entire product sector seems to have disappeared!”

 Now, you might say that no-one can be expected to predict the future, and you’d be right.
-But it’s perfectly possible to take a sideways-look at your brand and its market and create the future.
+But it’s perfectly possible to take a fresh look at your brand and its market and.
+Create the future.

 All you have to do is notice.
 Listen for the hints.
 Catch the clue train, calling daily at a station near you.

 Here’s a clue: you can get your teeth fixed at Sainsburys.

 Here’s another: a discount supermarket with tiny stores and brands you never heard of has been voted best food retailer.